skip to main content

 We may earn money when you click our links.

-The 2025 French Open begins Sunday, May 25, on the legendary red clay of Roland-Garros in Paris.
+The 2025 French Open begins Sunday, May 24, on the legendary red clay of Roland-Garros in Paris.
 Two weeks of tournament play will showcase world-class action across several disciplines.
-Following memorable victories by Carlos Alcaraz and Iga Swiatek last year, this is a Grand Slam event you won’t want to miss.
+Following memorable victories by Carlos Alcaraz and Coco Gauff last year, this is a Grand Slam event you won’t want to miss.

-This year brings a significant shift in the French Open’s U.S. broadcasting.
-TNT Sports takes over from NBC Sports, offering expanded coverage on TNT, truTV, and Max.
-Through these channels, you can expect daily featured matches, whip-around views, and live access to every serve and rally.
+This year marks the second French Open that will air on TNT, truTV, and HBO Max in the U.S. Through these channels, you can expect daily featured matches, whip-around views, and live access to every serve and rally.

 If you’re looking for the best way to tune in to every match, you’re in the right place.
 Below, I break down what channels you’ll need, what days to tune in, and which TV providers offer the most complete access to the tournament.